UCSBCarpentry/CustomLibraryWebscraping/_episodes/03-manual-scraping.md

 ![East Asian Studies website]({{ page.root }}/fig/Image1.png)

 ## Scrape similar
-With the extension installed, we can select the first row in the faculty list, do a right-click and choose “Scrape similar” from the contextual menu.
+With the extension installed, we can select the first row in the faculty list, do a right-click and choose "Scrape similar" from the contextual menu.

 ![East Asian Studies website/scrape]({{ page.root }}/fig/Image2.png)

 You can select the picture as well.
 Make sure you do not right-click on a hyperlinked text.
-Alternatively, the “Scrape similar” option can also be accessed from the Scraper extension icon:
+Alternatively, the "Scrape similar" option can also be accessed from the Scraper extension icon:

 ![Scraper Web Browser]({{ page.root }}/fig/Image3.png)